 The Social Construction of Womanhood & Menopause

 The social construction of menopausal phenomenon is closely associated with the medical model, and is represents construction of womanhood as a sexual object, or a breeding entity.
 These two “uses” of women lead to the modern definition of menopause, which simply is a effort to promote patriarchy with its regressive concepts of male superiority.
-The spread of Christianity, and Islam helped establish and entrench these concepts in our society.
+Although early Vedic period, with its Samkhya philosophy, accorded equal power to women, mideaval Hinduism, and the spread of Christianity, and Islam’s regressively patriarchy entrenched these concepts in our society.

 It is therefore useful to use a constructivist lens to deconstruct this regressive model of womanhood and mensuration, and proceed with new, personal and progressive constructs.
 The emergence of radical Feminism and Womanism in the West, has accomplished significant changes, and attempted to reconstruct the phenomenon in the past two decades.
 We will explore the deconstruction of the patriarchal models, and visit new constructions that attempt to redefine the core of womanhood, thereby hopefully arriving at new and more appropriate social constructions of menopause.

 We will explore several different models of human development.
 To me, models – like the Indian model of Human Development,– are selectively progressive, and promising, offering significant psychological benefits of aging.
 By bringing other developmental models or historical antecedents together, one can choose to create one’s own definition, and structure, and explore the transition thru the lenses of their own experiences.
 Eventually, our perceptions are always clouded by our understanding, and our beliefs.
 These perceptions further guide our mental and psychological stability.
 The choice of which model of human development to believe in, is left entirely to the individual.
 However, it is obvious that if choose to believe in something that is positive, and empowering, we will feel positive, and empowered in our life.